neutrinojs/neutrino/docs/customization/README.md

 ```

 Remember, middleware can also have their own custom options for making some changes easier without having to resort to
 interacting with the Neutrino API; see your respective middleware for details.
-Again, rather than reiterate the
+See the [documentation on the
-documentation for [webpack-chain](https://github.com/mozilla-neutrino/webpack-chain) here, please refer to its
+configuration API using webpack-chain](../webpack-chain.md) for all ways you can modify a config instance to solve
-documentation for all ways you can modify a config instance to solve your use cases.
+your use cases.

 ### Conditional configuration